GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 - The fallback font is swapped with web font (FOUT—flash of unstyled text)
 - "Invisible" text is displayed using the fallback font until a web font is available the text is made visible (FOIT—flash of invisible text)

 It is important to understand that **both of these cause CLS**.
-Even though the invisible is not visible to the user, it is layed out using the fallback font and so the text block of the font, and the surrounding content shifts when the web font loads—in the exact same way as for the visible font for FOUT.
+Even though the text is invisible, it is laid out using the fallback font.
+This means the text block using the font, and the surrounding content, shifts when the web font loads—in the exact same way as for the visible font for FOUT.

 The following tools can help you minimize this:

 - `font-display: optional` can avoid a re-layout as the web font is only used if it is available by the time of initial layout.
-- Ensuring the appropriate fallback font is used.
-For example, using `font-family: "Google Sans",sans-serif;` will ensure the browsers `sans-serif` fallback font is used while `"Google Sans"` is loaded.
-Not specifying a fallback font using just `font-family: "Google Sans"` will mean the default font is used, which on Chrome is "Times"—a serif font which is a worse match than the default `san-serif` font.
+- Ensure the appropriate fallback font is used.
+For example, using `font-family: "Google Sans", sans-serif;` will ensure the browser's `sans-serif` fallback font is used while `"Google Sans"` is loaded.
+Not specifying a fallback font using just `font-family: "Google Sans"` will mean the default font is used, which on Chrome is "Times"—a serif font which is a worse match than the default `sans-serif` font.
 - Closing the differences between the fallback font and the web font using the new `size-adjust`, `ascent-override`, `descent-override`, and `line-gap-override` APIs as detailed in the [Improved font fallbacks](https://developer.chrome.com/blog/font-fallbacks/) post.
 - The [Font Loading API](/optimize-webfont-loading/#the-font-loading-api) can reduce the time it takes to get necessary fonts.
 - Using `<link rel=preload>` on the key web fonts: a preloaded font will have a higher chance to meet the first paint, in which case there's no layout shifting.